- Independently accredited, top ranked firm

-Our dedicated inquest team can fight on your behalf and guide you through the process, making it less daunting and ensuring that you get the best possible outcome.
+Our dedicated inquest team will fight on your behalf and guide you through the process, making it less daunting and ensuring that you get the best possible outcome.

 Even if no inquest takes place, you may be able to bring a claim for compensation where negligence has caused or contributed to the death of your loved one.
 See our fatal claims page for more information.

 If you want to proceed with an inquest, and need legal support, please contact us through our website or freephone number and one of our experienced staff members will discuss your case with you and let you know how we can help.
 There is no charge and no obligation to proceed with us.

 If you would like to speak to our team, please contact us on

 How we can help after a fatal injury

 We have a wide range of specialist solicitors, who can help with a number of issues relating to a bereavement.